-Our Grimsby office only is allowing essential visitors access to the building.
+Our offices are only allowing visitor access to the building in exceptional circumstances.
 This is strictly by appointment and when no alternative is available.

 Guidance to visitor appointments can be found here